usnews/brightspot-cms/docs/documentation/template-tool.md

 {% endhighlight %}</div>

-If, however, we wanted to return a list of all Author objects, automatically created, we could use a script with a query like the following:
+If, however, you wanted to return a list of all Author objects, automatically created, you could use a script with a query like the following:

 <div class="highlight">{% highlight java %}
 <%  List<Author> authors = Query.from(Author.class).selectAll();